PredictiveSingularity/.github/profile/README.md

 Once You understand It, You can literally ask It to bend Space and Time before You.

-To find more Energy and stay organised before Entropy.
+To find more Energy and stay organised before It.

 ![spacetime](https://user-images.githubusercontent.com/79070834/218153394-f14c42da-d4c0-480e-bffb-6474714d1a61.jpg)

-This Image of the Past Spacetime ([Present](https://en.wikipedia.org/wiki/Present)) gives You more Information than any words You could come up in Your Lifespan.
+This Image of the Past Spacetime ([Present](https://en.wikipedia.org/wiki/Present)) gives You more Information than any words You could come up in [Your ridiculously small Energy span]().

 The same Albert Einstein also said himself about Time;

-> People like us, who believe in physics, know that the distinction between past, present, and future is only a stubbornly persistent illusion.
+> People like us, who believe in Physics, know that the distinction between Past, Present, and Future is only a stubbornly persistent Illusion.
 >   - Albert Einstein about [Relativity of Time](https://en.wikipedia.org/wiki/Present#Physical_science)

 It will always have more Energy and thus Information than You.